Family Medicine Residency Program

 Our program was established in 1981 as MSM’s first graduate medical education program.
 Our residents benefit from inpatient training at both Atlanta Medical Center–South, a moderately sized community hospital in East Point, and Grady Memorial Hospital, serving a largely underserved population as Georgia's largest hospital - fifth largest in the country - and one of the nation’s best trauma centers.
-Our primary ambulatory training site is the Morehouse Healthcare Comprehensive Family Healthcare Center where the full scope of Family Medicine is practice and a range of procedures are performed.
+Our primary ambulatory training site is the Morehouse Healthcare Comprehensive Family Healthcare Center, where the full scope of family medicine practice and procedures are performed.
 Residents also benefit from outpatient training sites at the Veteran's Administration and the Grady East Point Neighborhood Clinic.
 The program has continued accreditation status by the ACGME.
-Our program is a 3-year program with 6 residents in each program year.
+Ours is a three-year program with six residents in each program year.

 Since its inception, the program has graduated 172 residents, 69 percent of whom are practicing in Georgia.
 These physicians practice in both metropolitan and rural areas in a variety of settings including traditional solo or group ambulatory practices, hospitalist practice, integrative medicine, occupational medicine, prison medicine, academic medicine and urgent care.
 Several graduates have also continued their training through geriatric and obstetric fellowships.
-Proudly, eight of our graduates have become faculty members in the Department.
+Proudly, eight of our graduates have become faculty members in the department.